gerardcondon/gerardcondon.github.com/source/_posts/2012-10-22-setting-up-calabash-on-ios.markdown

 * Initially I struggled with writing the tests at the correct level.
 The temptation is to be really specific in terms of UI elements e.g. When I touch X button and swipe on Y label.
 However you really need to describe them at a higher level e.g. when I add a new contact, when I delete an appointment etc.

+* Initially I was unable to run a backdoor command in the before hook, which runs before each test.
+I had wanted to reset my Core Data database & UI at this time.
+The reason here is that the Calabash framework itself uses before hooks to connect to the app and I think my hook was being called before theirs.
+To solve this Calabash added support for defining an `on_launch` function which is called after the simulator has started.
+To implement use the following template in the `hooks.rb` file.

+		class CallbackWorld
+		 include Calabash::Cucumber::Operations
+		 def on_launch
+		   # here I can call backdoor and reset the app state
+		 end
+		end

+		World do
+		 CallbackWorld.new
+		end

 * My typical test layout is to use
 	* **Given** to put the system in a specific state - this is where I use the backdoor function to set up the app model.
 I do things like erase all the Core Data objects here (from [Stack Overflow](http://stackoverflow.com/questions/1077810/delete-reset-all-entries-in-core-data)) to ensure that each test starts with a clean slate.
 	* **When** to perform an action.
 These are driven through the app UI.